CCExtractor/website/content/wiki/welcome.md

 ##### Customize your Wiki

-Once you\'re comfortable with creating and editing pages you might want to have a look at the [configuration settings](this>doku.php?do=admin&page=config) (be sure to login as superuser first).
+Once you're comfortable with creating and editing pages you might want to have a look at the [configuration settings](this>doku.php?do=admin&page=config) (be sure to login as superuser first).